-How to make smoked chicken brine is easy.
+How to make simple smoked chicken brine for smoking.
 Best for marinating chicken legs, thighs, breasts, quarters or a whole bird.
 Then smoke, bake or grill your meat.
 If you loved our smoked turkey dry rub this is a great one too.

 Smoked Chicken Brine